Peace makers

 Peacemakers are individuals and organizations involved in peacemaking, often in countries affected by war, violent conflict, and political instability.
-They engage in processes such as negotiation, mediation, conciliation, and arbitration – drawing on international law and norms.
+They engage in processes such as negotiation, mediation, conciliation, and arbitration—drawing on international law and norms.

+Peacemaking

 The objective is to move a violent conflict into non-violent dialogue, where differences are settled through conflict transformation processes or through the work of representative political institutions.

-Peacemaking can occur at different levels, sometimes referred to as 'tracks'.
+Peacemaking can occur at different levels, sometimes referred to as tracks.
 "High level" (governmental and international) peacemaking, involving direct talks between the leaders of conflicting parties, is sometimes thus referred to as Track 1.
-Tracks 2 and 3 are said to involve dialogue at 'lower' levels—often unofficially between groups, parties, and stakeholders to a violent conflict—as well as efforts to avoid violence by addressing its causes and deleterious results.
+Tracks 2 and 3 are said to involve dialogue at lower levels—often unofficially between groups, parties, and stakeholders to a violent conflict—as well as efforts to avoid violence by addressing its causes and deleterious results.
 Peacemakers may be active in all three tracks, or in what is sometimes called multi-track diplomacy.

 Selected peacemaking organizations

-Here is a selected list of prominent inter-governmental and non-governmental peacemaking organizations.
+Selected list of prominent inter-governmental and non-governmental peacemaking organizations: